justinnoor/pfhowto/README.md

-# How to Configure PF on a FreeBSD 12.1 Digital Ocean Droplet Part 1 (1ST DRAFT)
+# How to Configure PF on a FreeBSD 12.0 Digital Ocean Droplet (FIRST DRAFT)

 ### Introduction